-How health plans can better support Spanish speakers
+3 ways health plans can improve care for Spanish speakers

-1. Meet members where they are to improve access to support
+1. Improve healthcare access: Meet members where they are

-- Offer holistic support with multiple care programs across conditions, such as diabetes, behavioral health, transition of care, and maternal health
+- Offer holistic support for dozens of conditions—such as diabetes, behavioral health, care transitions, and maternal health.

-- Deliver content and resources that are actionable and personalized to the health needs of your members
+- Deliver resources that are actionable and personalized to your members’ health needs.

-2. Translate digital health and benefits resources to improve health plan literacy
+2. Address healthcare literacy: Translate health and benefits resources

-Navigating health, care, and benefits can be confusing for most members.
-But for Spanish-speaking populations, the lack of accessible translated information makes it especially difficult to understand their health insurance plan.
+Navigating personal health, care delivery, and plan benefits can be confusing for most members.
+But for Hispanic populations, the lack of accessible translated information makes it especially difficult to understand their health insurance.
 In fact, Spanish speakers are:

-- Less likely to say they understand what is covered and what are out-of-pocket costs
+- Less likely to say they understand what costs are covered and what are out-of-pocket

 - More likely to experience gaps in coverage

-These language barriers can ultimately cause Spanish speakers to delay treatment, resulting in adverse outcomes, including more costly care.
-That’s why it’s so critical to not only deliver personalized mobile health and benefits guidance, but to ensure all your resources are translated to the native language of your members.
-In doing so, health plans can position their members to better self-advocate for their care and treatment options.
+These language barriers can ultimately cause Spanish speakers to delay treatment.
+This can result in adverse outcomes—including more costly care later.
+That’s why it’s critical to make personalized health and benefits guidance available in your members’ native languages.
+In doing so, health plans can help members self-advocate for the right care and treatment options.

-Not only do Spanish speakers experience disparate health outcomes, but they’re also less likely to give their health plan a high satisfaction rating compared to English speakers.
-But when language services are offered, 75% of Spanish speakers give their health plan a high satisfaction rating.
+Not only do Spanish speakers experience disparate health outcomes, but they’re also less likely to give their health plan a high satisfaction rating than English speakers.
+However, when language services are offered, 75% of Spanish speakers give their health plan a high satisfaction rating.

-By taking the steps we’ve outlined to help bridge the language gap, organizations can take meaningful steps toward more equitable healthcare experiences—as well as demonstrate improved member satisfaction and differentiated value.
+By taking steps to bridge the language gap, health plans can facilitate more equitable healthcare experiences.
+If your plan can improve care for Spanish speakers, you can improve member satisfaction and provide differentiated value.

 Want to learn more about how your health plan can deliver a better member experience with Advocacy?